 His reunion with photography occurred at the conclusion of a three year lecturing tenure in the Middle East and he found that the love he had for photographing the natural world had flourished while he was otherwise engaged.
 In 2000 Len opened the Leonard Metcalf Gallery in Katoomba.
 Visitors to the gallery asked him to teach photography.
 Combining his flair for both education and photography made perfect sense and hence, Len’s School was created in 2000.

 Len has become renowned as a leading photographic educator through teaching, mentoring and facilitating innovative workshops and tours.
 His exquisite photographs capture diverse Australian landscapes, from arid deserts and windswept coasts to his backyard in the Greater Blue Mountains World Heritage Area.
 He runs his own photography school, has exhibited widely and writes for photography journals around the world.

 Len’s work is held in various photographic collections around the world, including the Indian Museum of Photography.
-He is represented in Germany by ‘The Art of Wild Gallery’ where he hangs next to many of the worlds best landscape photographers.
-Here in Australia, Len is represented by ‘Shadow and Light Gallery’, in Leura where he hangs with Max Dupain.
+He has been represented in Germany by ‘The Art of Wild Gallery’ where he hung next to many of the worlds best landscape photographers such as Hans Strand, and Art Wolfe.
+Here in Australia, Len was represented by ‘Shadow and Light Gallery’, in Leura where he hung with Max Dupain.